TALI-OSU/Meet-TALI/Team_Member_Roles.md

 <br/>

 ### Volunteer Coordinator: *[Unfilled]*
-The Volunteer Coordinator is tasked with mustering volunteers for events when they are needed.
+The Volunteer Coordinator is tasked with mustering and managing volunteers for events when they are needed.
 * Creates fliers and public announcements requesting for volunteers
-* Communicates...
+* Acts as the primary information resource for volunteers
+* Coordinates volunteers (gains commitments, provides information, and sends updates)
 <br/>